 1. The Push-Away:

-Resist force with knees and hold for a count of six.
+- Hold for a count of six.

 Once a good base is developed through using some of the methods described above, as well as other training strategies, it is time to put it all together in the final three weeks prior to the fight.
 MMA training expert Julien Greaux gives his views on what should take place over these vital few weeks.